 - These are minimum values.
 Disk space is relatively cheap now, trying to squeeze your system into the smallest possible disk is rarely worth the effort.
 For special purpose applications, the above numbers can be made smaller, but you will need to experiment with it. - These numbers do NOT include the ports tree. - If you plan to install a significant amount of third party software, make your /usr partition much larger.
-How large will depend on your applications, of course. - For a system that handles lots of email or web pages (stored, respectively, in /var/mail and /var/www) you will
+How large will depend on your applications, of course. - For a system that handles lots of email or web pages (stored, respectively, in /var/mail and /var/www) you will want to make your /var partition significantly larger, or put them on separate partitions.

-- want to make your /var partition significantly larger, or put them on separate partitions. - For a multiuser system which may generate lots of logs, you will want to make your /var partition significantly larger still, or create a separate log partition (/var/log). - If you plan to rebuild the kernel and system from source, you will want to make the /usr partition significantly larger, 4G is not a bad size. - Compiling some ports from source can take huge amounts of space on your /usr and /tmp partitions.
+- For a multiuser system which may generate lots of logs, you will want to make your /var partition significantly larger still, or create a separate log partition (/var/log). - If you plan to rebuild the kernel and system from source, you will want to make the /usr partition significantly larger, 4G is not a bad size. - Compiling some ports from source can take huge amounts of space on your /usr and /tmp partitions.
 This is another reason we suggest using pre-compiled packages instead. - The /tmp partition is used in the compiling of ports, among other things, so how big you make it depends on what you do with it.
-50M may be plenty for most people, but some large applications may require 100M or more of /tmp space. - The 'b' partition of your first drive automatically becomes your system swap partition -- we recommend a minimum of 32MB but if you have disk to spare make it at least 64MB.
-If you have lots of disk space to spare, make this 256MB, or even 512MB.
-On the other hand, if you are using a flash device for disk, you probably want no swap partition at all.
+50M may be plenty for most people, but some large applications may require 100M or more of /tmp space. - The 'b' partition of your root drive automatically becomes your system swap partition.
 Many people follow an old rule of thumb that your swap partition should be twice the size of your main system RAM.
 This rule is nonsense.
 On a modern system, that's a LOT of swap, most people prefer that their systems never swap.
-Use what is appropriate for your needs. - Swap and /var spaces are used to store system core dumps on in the event of a crash(8).
+You don't want your system to ever run out of RAM+swap, but you usually would rather have enough RAM in the system so it doesn't need to swap.
+If you are using a flash device for disk, you probably want no swap partition at all.
+Use what is appropriate for your needs.
+If you guess wrong, you can add another swap partition in /etc/fstab or swap to a file later. - Swap and /var spaces are used to store system core dumps on in the event of a crash(8).
 If this is a consideration for you, your swap space should be slightly larger than the amount of main memory you are likely to ever have in the system.
 Upon reboot, savecore(8) will attempt to save the contents of the swap partition to a file in /var/crash so again, if this is a priority for you, your /var partition must have enough free space to hold these dump files.
-Be realistic -- few developers will want to look at your 1GB dump file, so if you aren't planning on investigating a crash locally, this is probably not a concern.
+Be realistic -- few developers will want to look at your 1GB dump file, so if you aren't planning on investigating a crash locally, this is probably not a concern. - At least some editors use /var/tmp for scratch space, and this often needs to be as big or bigger than the largest file you edit.
+If you plan on editing 500M files, your /var or /var/tmp partition will need to be much larger than you might have planned on.